thephpleague/html-to-markdown/README.md

 Errors such as "Fatal error: Class 'DOMDocument' not found" on distributions such as CentOS that disable PHP's xml extension can be resolved by installing php-xml.

-### Architecture notes

-HTML To Markdown is a single file that uses native DOM manipulation libraries (DOMDocument), not regex voodoo, to convert code.

 ### Contributors

 Many thanks to all [contributors](https://github.com/thephpleague/html-to-markdown/graphs/contributors) so far.
 Further improvements and feature suggestions are very welcome.